-Midway woman: how long do I have to wait for my unemployment?
+Midway woman: How long do I have to wait for my unemployment?

 MIDWAY, Ga.
 (WSAV) – Cynthia Knudsen says she has had a lot of sleepless nights since late March when she and her husband were both laid off from the company where they worked.

-On the same day in April, they filed for unemployment online on the same day.
-A week later, her husband got a check into their direct deposit but 13 weeks later she has yet to receive anything.
+On the same day in April, they filed for unemployment online.
+A week later, her husband got a check into their direct deposit — but 13 weeks later, she has yet to receive anything.

-“At the end of May I think I finally got the first confirmation number that said my claim had been processed but then nothing happened after that,” she told me.
+“At the end of May, I think I finally got the first confirmation number that said my claim had been processed but then nothing happened after that,” she told News 3.
 “I keep checking to see if I am going to get a check.”

-“I definitely need the money, my bills look at them, they’re sitting all over the place,” she said.
+“I definitely need the money.
+My bills, look at them, they’re sitting all over the place,” she added.

-“My every day ritual is calling and leaving messages, calling and leaving messges,” said Knudsen.
+“My every day ritual is calling and leaving messages, calling and leaving messages,” said Knudsen.

-Some of those calls have been to the office of State Representative Al Williams from Midway.
+Some of those calls have been to the office of State Rep. Al Williams from Midway.

-When we contacted Representative Williams on Monday, he told us Knudsen is not the only constituent who has reached out to his office for help.
+When News 3 contacted Williams on Monday, he told us Knudsen is not the only constituent who has reached out to his office for help.

 “I’m going to put in a call to Labor Marc Butler today.
 I realize they’re swamped, but I have some real problems when people go without help,” Williams told us.